greygore/dotfiles/README.md

  * [curl](http://curl.haxx.se/)
  * [git](http://git-scm.com/)

-A base installation of OS X Yosemite will include `curl`, while `git` will be installed automatically as part of the command line tools.
+A base installation of macOS Yosemite will include `curl`, while `git` will be installed automatically as part of the command line tools.

 ### One Line Install